PelionIoT/mbl-docs/Docs/dev_mbl/coding_style_guide.md

 ### Other guidelines

-mbl-cloud-client contains a mixture of C++98 and C++11, and in certain places must provide C-style APIs.
-Not all of the following guidelines will apply to both C++98 and C++11 and C-style APIs.
+<span class="notes">`mbl-cloud-client` contains a mixture of C++98 and C++11, and in certain places must provide C-style APIs.
+Not all of the following guidelines will apply to both C++98 and C++11 and C-style APIs.</span>

-The list of C++ Core Guidelines below is not a complete list of the C++ Core Guidelines that should be followed in this project, it is merely the highlights.
+The list of C++ Core Guidelines below is not the complete list of the C++ Core Guidelines that apply to MBL; it is merely the highlights.

 * Don't use exceptions.
 * Switch statements over an enum value should not contain a `default` case so that the compiler can catch missing cases.